itod/tdtemplateengine/README.md

     13

-If no expression is present in the Continue Tag, it is always respected, and the current iteration of the For Tag is always skipped.
+If no expression is present in the Skip Tag, it is always respected, and the current iteration of the enclosing For Tag is always skipped.

 ####Trim and Indent Tags